dwp/govuk-casa/docs/casa-template-macros.md

 You can use the [GOVUK Frontend component macros](https://design-system.service.gov.uk/components/) directly in your templates, but in order to work seamlessly with CASA you will need to follow a few standards:

+* When importing, bear in mind that the GOVUK components will be housed in the `components/` directory, e.g. `components/input/macro.njk`.
+This differs slightly to the documentation in the GOVUK Design System, so beware!
 * The `id` attribute of any elements must be in the format `f-<name>`, i.e `<... name="my-element" id="f-my-element" ... />`.
 Because:
   - This allows the Error Summary component to link to error messages correctly
   - It goes some way to avoiding possible id conflict in the page, e.g. if your input is named `main` then there's a good chance there might already be a layout element with the id of `main`, which would clash